John Lautner: Documentaries

 In 1990, The Spirit in Architecture by director Bette Jane Cohen was produced by Aluminum Films.
 It featured interviews with Lautner filmed for the production.

 In 2009, the Googie Company released the documentary feature film Infinite Space: The Architecture of John Lautner, directed by Murray Grigor.
 It features extensive contemporary and archival images of many of Lautner's key buildings (most of which are not open to the public), excerpts from Lautner's 1986 oral history recordings, interviews with Lautner's family, colleagues and clients, Lautner archivist Frank Escher and longtime Lautner fan Frank Gehry, as well as a moving on-site reunion of the three surviving principals who built the Chemosphere – Lautner's assistant Guy Zebert, original owner Leonard Malin, and builder John de la Vaux (who was 95 years old at the time of filming).

 Legacy

 Lautner's legacy is now curated and perpetuated by the non-profit John Lautner Foundation.
 In 2007 the Foundation donated its archive of drawings, models, photographs, and other materials that belonged to John Lautner to the Getty Research Institute Special Collections.

 In 2008, Lautner's life and work was the subject of a major retrospective exhibition at the Hammer Museum in Los Angeles.
 Reviewing the exhibition, author and critic Hunter Drohojowska-Philp lauded Lautner's work:

-In 2011, city of Los Angeles recognized the life and influence of the architect on what would have been his 100th birthday, by declaring 16 July John Lautner Day.
+In 2011, the city of Los Angeles recognized the life and influence of the architect on what would have been his 100th birthday, by declaring July 16 John Lautner Day.
 A reception was held at the Los Angeles County Museum of Art, along with an exhibition and a panel discussion on Lautner's legacy.